FERPA, PPRA and ESSA

 If an opt out component is chosen - the emailed letter is to be returned fully completed - to the child's Physical Education Teacher by the date designated in the communication.

 Parents/guardians may also submit a letter to their child's Physical Education Teacher if you would like to opt your children out of instruction in health, family life education or sex education; please submit a signed letter to your child's Physical Education Teacher by October 1 of a given school year, or at any other time you are invited to do so by your child's Physical Education Teacher and/or Principal.
 (See the schedule above as to dates/times for emailed letter/communication from your child's Physical Education Teacher.)

 Physical Education and Health Requirements and Grading Information

-For parents and students at the high school level, these are the rules and requirements for Physical Education and Health classes at the high school.
+For parents and students at the high school level, these are the rules and requirements for Physical Education and Health classes at the high schools.
 Acknowledging this on our annual notices form is required for your student to receive a Physical Education locker.

 Media Violence and Youth